 Member Site: http://COBOLdinosaur.com

 A table is nothing but a set of blocks.
 A simple grid.
 There are a lot of web apps where the storage of data in a grid would make functions much easier to deal with using simple scripting.
-If only it was easy to target cells and traverse between them like a spreadsheet.
+If only it was easy to target cells and traverse them like a spreadsheet.

 Table Property - The cell Collection

 As we all know HTML tables are constructed as a grid of rows using <tr>, and cells defined with <th> and <td>.
-To Access individual cells developers have to use document.getElementById() which means a lot of extra code to apply the extra ids.
-There is the Nodes collection in the DOM, but if you just need table cells there are local table properties that make it easier.
+To Access individual cells many developers use document.getElementById() which means a lot of extra code to apply the extra ids.
+There is the Nodes collection in the DOM, but if you just need table cells there are local table properties that make it much easier.

 Every table or tbody has a collection rows and each of the rows has a collection cells.
 That makes row cell references a simple matter of indexing.
 We will use a table with a tbody with id="gridtab"; 8 row by 8 columns.
 Using an onload event we will create a two dimensional array of cell handles thus: